OISF/suricata/doc/userguide/rule-management/oinkmaster.rst

 Rule Management with Oinkmaster
 ===============================

+.. note:: ``suricata-update`` is the official and recommended way to
+          update and manage rules and rulesets.
+See :doc:`suricata-update`

 It is possible to download and install rules manually, but there is a much easier and quicker way to do so.
 There are special programs which